FAQ: Commonwealth's Attorney

 Can you help me with my lawsuit or give me personal legal advice?

 No. The Office of the Commonwealth's Attorney has jurisdiction only in criminal cases, that is, cases in which the defendant potentially could receive a punishment such as imprisonment or a fine.
 We do, however, seek restitution where appropriate.

 Do I need an appointment to speak with a prosecutor?

 No. We have an open-door policy.
-However, the Commonwealth's Attorney and his Assistant Commonwealth's Attorneys are in Court nearly every day, so it is best to call ahead.
+However, the Commonwealth's Attorney and her Assistant Commonwealth's Attorneys are in Court nearly every day, so it is best to call ahead.

 Return to Top